-On 24th October 2018 the Company made a distribution in specie whereby the Company's shareholding in Renalytix Al plc, a developer of artificial intelligence enabled diagnostics for kidney disease, which has been floated separately from the Group, was distributed to ordinary shareholders of the Company.
-The rate was one Renalytix Al plc share for each 21.825 shares held in the company at a total value of £7,027,000 (2017: nil).
-The fair value per EKF share is 1.5357p, which has been calculated based on the market value of the Renalytix shares prior to the completion of the fundraising and their flotation on the AIM market, less a discount to account for the restrictions placed on the shares.
+In 2018 the Company made a distribution in specie whereby the Company's shareholding in Renalytix AI plc was distributed to ordinary shareholders of the Company at a total value of £7,027,000.
+The fair value per EKF share was 1.5357p.